-If you believe any young person has been a victim of peer on peer abuse you must make a safeguarding referral to your DSL.
+If you believe any young person has been a victim of child on child abuse you must make a safeguarding referral to your DSL.
 Refer to the Child Protection policy for further information about referral procedures.

 6.9 For the young person who has been harmed